The Deployments page shows your application’s deployment details and history.

 To deploy a previous commit again, click the kebab (three-dot) menu for that commit and click Redeploy.

-If you click on any of the previous deployments, you’ll be brought to a dedicated page that shows the Deployment details.
-This shows information about the deployment, including:
+If you click on any of the previous deployments, you’ll be brought to a dedicated page that shows the Deployment details and Deployment progress for that specific deployment.

 - Who initiated the deployment.